blueskinlizard/Odin-Pokemon-Tracker/README.md

 ## 🔧 Features

-- 🔐 User account creation
+- 🔐 (Unsecure)User account creation
 - ❤️ Store and retrieve favorite Pokémon for each account
 - 🌐 RESTful API for all backend operations
 - 📦 PostgreSQL as the relational database
-- ⚛️ React frontend with clean UI
+- ⚛️ React frontend
 - 🔄 Secure communication between frontend and backend

 ## 🛠 Tech Stack